-- When was the first time you remember learning that you were rich, poor, middle class or anywhere in-between?
+When was the first time you remember learning that you were rich, poor, middle class or anywhere in-between?
 On page 26 of my book CANELA I discuss opening presents one Christmas morning and realizing there was no Santa.
 And although I always knew we weren’t rich, being poor was solidified for me that day.
-There was no Santa and when you right a letter asking for what you want and don’t get it, it’s because your mom can’t afford it.
-My first feelings of not having money is that being poor is bad.
-We must be bad people.
-I am not worthy to have things I want, because we’re poor and being poor is bad.
+There was no Santa and when you write a letter asking for what you want and don’t get it, it’s because your mom can’t afford it and what you get instead, is brown box from the Salvation Army or some other charity giving random gifts to kids.
+My first feelings and understanding of not having money was that being poor is bad.
+I’m not worthy to have things I want, because we’re poor and being poor is feels bad, so therefore I am bad and unworthy.
 See how that works?

 It’s incredibly fascinating.
 Terribly sad.
 Totally fixable.
 And oh, so freeing!
 The best part: fixing how you feel about money, has nothing to do with how much of it you have or don’t have.
 Feeling good about who you are regardless, is…well, forgive the cliche, priceless.

 Once you understand why you feel the way you do about money, you can take steps to start deconstructing those ideas and get to a better place.

 - You are not defined by how much money you have in the bank.

 - When people meet you, they don’t know how much money you have or don’t have.